SaraSpagno/Arkanoid/README.md

 Welcome to this **ARKANOID** game.

 This is a special arkanoid game:
-In order to add levels to the game, you don't have to learn to code!
-Inside the `Arkanoid/resources/definitions` you will find simple txt files.
+In order to add or edit levels in the game, you don't have to learn to code!
-The `level_definition.txt` file defines each level in the game.
-Here, you can change the level by simply editing this text file.
+Inside the `Arkanoid/resources/definitions` you will find simple `txt` files.
+The `level_definition.txt` file defines each level's charateristics in the game.
+By writing in this file you can edit the design of the game.
 Withot coding, you can change anything from the name of the level, the images, the number of balls, the velocities, the blocks, etc.

 In addition, each level has its own file in which you can further personalize the blocks desing of each level separately.